Indian-American Pramila Jayapal named vice chair of a key congressional subcommittee

 “I can say conclusively that self-regulation by Big Tech comes at the expense of our communities, small businesses, consumers, the free press, and innovation,” she said after the investigation’s findings were released in October.

 In December, Jayapal was elected as the chair of the Congressional Progressive Caucus (CPC), making her one of the most powerful US lawmakers in the 117th Congress.
-(AGENCIES)
+(PTI)

 Indian-American Pramila Jayapal named vice chair of a key congressional subcommittee